 Students shall regularly attend morning services at the SMBI chapel or area churches according to the term schedule.
 There will be opportunity for student participation.
-The Lord's Day shall be observed in a restful and relaxed manner avoiding strenuous recreation.

 SOCIAL LIFE

 Social life is considered one of the valuable aspects of an experience at SMBI.